tradingstrategy-ai/docs/source/glossary.rst

         A block producer in a position to do MEV can harm traders in multiple ways:

-        - MEV operators *frontrun* trades and liquidity provisions to get a better price for themselves as they see the market is about to change, by inserting their own trades before others.
+        - MEV operators *frontrun* trades and :term:`liquidity provisions <Liquidity provision>` to get a better price for themselves as they see the market is about to change, by inserting their own trades before others.

         - MEV operators perform `sandwitch attack <https://tradingstrategy.ai/glossary/evm>`__ to manipulation the market, by frontrunning and backrunning s single trade to set the price to some arbitrary value.